elisavetTriant/ghibliapireact/README.md

 # Ghibli Films React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) as a playground to create something fun with React while pulling data from different sources like the [Unofficial Ghibli API](https://github.com/janaipakos/ghibliapi), Youtube and static json files.

+Take a look at the [project running here](https://elisavettriant.github.io/ghibliapireact/).

 It's heavily inspired from the [Robofriends App](https://github.com/aneagoie/robofriends) which is part of the Udemy Course "Zero To Mastery" by [@aneagoie](https://github.com/aneagoie/).
 Thanks Andrei!

 It also takes some hints from the [tutorial and code](https://github.com/taniarascia/sandbox/tree/master/ghibli) of Tania Rascia's implementation in vanilla Javascript.

+If you spot any bugs, would like to show me how to make better, or just say hi, contact me at [elissavet.me](https://elissavet.me).
+Thank you!

 ## Getting Started with Create React App